-Parents are encouraged to review civil law remedies available under state or federal discrimination, harassment, intimidation or bullying laws, if applicable, and of the appeal pursuant to Education Code section 262.3.
+Parents are encouraged to review as well as civil law remedies available under state or federal discrimination, harassment, intimidation or bullying laws, if applicable, and of the appeal pursuant to Education Code section 262.3.
+Further, the notice shall include information regarding the requirements of EC 49010 through 49013 relating to pupil fees.